haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Regional Effects
 The mere presence of a legendary creature can have strange and wondrous effects on its environment, as noted in this section.
 Regional effects end abruptly or dissipate over time when the legendary creature dies.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 260

 Monsters (A)
 Aboleth